remidpnt/CS224n_DeepLearning_for_NLP/README.md

   * **First assignment code:** As an introduction, we will implement some basic functions to run a neural network.
 We will then use theses functions to produce some GloVe vector to encode some words to vectors using their context in a corpus.
   * **Second assignment code:** In this assignment, we will use a neural network to run a dependency parser (see fig 1 below).
 Having dependency allow us to use more complex NLP model, such as Tree LSTM
-  * **Second assignment code:** In this assignment, we will use a neural network to run a dependency parser (see fig 1 below).
-Having dependency allow us to use more complex NLP model, such as Tree LSTM
+  * **Third assignment code:** We will implement several models for named entity recognition.
+The objective is to find out if a word or a suite or words are a person, a location, an organization,...
+For every assignment, please do not hesitate to read the .pdf file to have more details

 ![alt text](https://github.com/remidpnt/CS224n_DeepLearning_for_NLP/blob/master/dependency.png)